franklinchou/learnings/linux/README.md

 # Useful \*Nix commands

+## Finding things in files

+* Finding all the occurrences of foo in all text files within a directory, `grep -r "foo"`

 ## Sending arguments from a file to the interpreter

 Use the `xargs` command. (`xargs` takes output from one command and sends it to another command as parameters)